msuzoagu/dotfiles/README.md

 >> `echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ${ZDOTDIR:-~}/.zshrc`

 Running `brew info asdf` reveals the current path, which was used to construct `dotfiles/asdf/asdf.zsh`

 ## Getting Started
+### On a New Mac
+`git` has a dependency on _Xcode Command Line Tools_ which you can install by running `gcc` in terminal before running the commands below

+### On an Existing Mac
+Keep in mind that this is my own personal setup so I might make changes without documentating them here first.
+Thus ensure you have a backup of your system before running the commands below.

 Run this: